Ketchp/PA2/slavkste/README.md

 - quit at any time using `Q`

 ### Level creation
-- All levels are stored as JSON documents.
+- All levels are stored as JSON documents inside assets.
+Game starts with tutorial_1.
 - You can explore assets/level_template.json to see capabilities.
 - Entire level loading is contained in src/levelLoader.cpp, feel free to merge in new features.